Flood Plain Program Information

 All development in SFHAs must meet the requirements of the County code and any applicable FEMA requirements.
 County only floodplains, which are depicted on the County GIS database, do not mandate a flood insurance requirement however development within these areas is regulated by the County code.

 Residential development within a 100-year floodplain is restricted.
 If a developer wants to change the boundary of a 100-year floodplain, a no-rise certificate with supporting technical data must be submitted.
-A “no-rise” certificate template is available here.
-In addition the new boundaries of the 100-year floodplain must be supplied to DPW in ESRI shape file format.
-Additional requirements can be found here.
+In addition, the new boundaries of the 100-year floodplain must be supplied to DPW in ESRI shape file format.
+Read more about additional requirements.

 Henrico County’s Flood Insurance Rate Map (FIRM) effective date is December 18, 2007.
 This is the map that is used by lenders to determine flood insurance requirements on properties.
 FEMA has well-established procedures for determining whether a structure is within a floodplain and for correcting floodplain boundaries.